 The Higuayagua Abinaki (Dancers) are a new group of Taino dancers.
-We come form all walks of life with nearly 100 dance enthusiasts in our group.
+We come from all walks of life with nearly 100 dance enthusiasts in our group.
 Many of our members learned Taino dances while participating in other Taino organizations.
 Some bring with

 them traditional dances that continue in the Caribbean rural areas.
 Many however are brand new to dancing Taino style.